W. Laurie Ewer is a multidisciplinary artist from New England.

 Ewer graduated Summa Cum Laude with a degree in English at the University of New Hampshire.
 She attended the New England Young Writers' Conference at the Bread Loaf Campus of Middlebury College, and studied poetry under NEA recipient Mekeel McBride and Pulitzer Prize-winner Charles Simic.
 She is expected to graduate with her Masters in Literature & Creative Writing from Harvard Extension in 2019.

 With a body of work that spans poetry, prose, screenwriting, and drama, Ewer's current writing practice focuses on personal journalism and creative non-fiction.

-Link to Portfolio
+Link to writing samples

 Ewer's work is inspired by Abstract Expressionism and the desire to create immersive, emotionally charged pieces that drive at the heart of "tragedy, ecstasy, doom."
 She studied painting under the late Glen St. Jean at Decorator Studios in Brooklyn, NY.

 She employs acrylics and an original formula for binding and texturing paint that gives her work a layered, impressionist quality that has been described as "delightful," "foreboding," and "charged."
 Working across a broad range of media from pseudoscape to collage, Ewer's desire to offer social commentary and intentional personal voice through abstract visuals renders each of her pieces an intimate, soulful experience.

 WL Ewer has performed in the professional theatre for the last 18 years.

 During her time as a transplant in NYC, she performed with Theatre for the New City, 4th Universal, 59E59, The Brooklyn BEAT Festival, Odyssey Works, and Manhattan Repertory Theatre, among others.